PDXpert PLM Software

 This help topic describes the current PDXpert PLM release.
 Earlier releases may be different.
 To view your release's version of this topic, open PDXpert and press the F1 key or select the Help menu.

-Solve client log-in problems
+Solve client problems

 Using the account name and password §